 Jonathan Tuttle, managing partner of the Washington, D.C. office, is a member of the firm’s Litigation Department.
 He has represented public companies, regulated institutions, boards of directors, audit and special committees of boards, and individual directors, officers and employees in enforcement investigations and proceedings brought by the Securities and Exchange Commission, the Department of Justice, FINRA and the PCAOB, as well as in securities class actions, shareholder derivative suits, internal corporate investigations and a variety of other securities and finance-related litigation and regulatory matters.
 Recommended by The Legal 500 US (2021) for Securities Litigation, sources say he is “simply amazing” with a “no-nonsense approach that makes him a terrific resource and assets for clients.”
 In Chambers USA (2021), which recognizes Mr. Tuttle as a leading lawyer in Securities Enforcement, clients say he is “really sharp” and “brilliant.”
 Clients note that “his judgment is wonderful … he is experienced, knowledgeable, commercial and always responsive.”
 He has also received praise as an “incredibly well prepared, very tenacious and a very zealous advocate.”
 Clients say that he is a “terrific securities litigator” and a “very good technical lawyer who has in-depth knowledge of regulatory framework and is able to dive in on highly complicated matters” and that he is “flawless in his execution and attention to detail.”
 He is recognized by both clients and peers as a “brilliant lawyer who is wise beyond his years” and appreciated for his “incredible in-depth knowledge of the subject.”
 Sources say “by the time issues emerge he has already planned for them.
 He is very thoughtful and very responsive.”
-Mr. Tuttle is also recommended by The Legal 500 US (2018) for Corporate Investigations and White Collar Criminal Defense.
 For several years, including in 2020, Securities Docket has recognized his among the “Enforcement 40,” their list of the best and brightest securities enforcement defense lawyers in the business.
 Mr. Tuttle has significant experience investigating accounting issues and advising companies, boards and audit committees with respect to the many complicated issues that can arise in such investigations, including disclosure and reporting of accounting restatements, responding to whistleblower complaints and interactions with independent auditors.